MehmetAyaz35/MehmetAyaz35/README.md

 🌱 I'm always open to learning new technologies and methodologies.

-💬 You can reach me at mehmet.ayaz@yh.nackademin.se
+💬 You can reach me at mehmet.90.ayaz@gmail.com